Updated: November 15, 2020

 Issue: Periodically, the value of the U.S. stock markets will experience larger-than-normal fluctuations that reduce the individual value all investments, including the public equity investments of TRS.
 These fluctuations are reflected in the indexes which track the day-to-day value of the public equity markets.

-Discussion: TRS strives to protect the value of our members’ money through a long–term investment strategy designed to mitigate any losses in value that result from sharp fluctuations in the stock market or the economy in general.
+Discussion: TRS strives to protect the value of members’ money through a long–term investment strategy designed to mitigate any losses in value that result from sharp fluctuations in the stock market or the economy in general.

 Sharp declines in the value of the stock market have occurred throughout history at regular, yet unpredictable, intervals.
-As result, the TRS investment strategy anticipates that these fluctuations will occur in the future and plans for those events.
+As a result, the TRS investment strategy anticipates that these fluctuations will occur in the future and plans for those events.
 The TRS investment portfolio is continually prepared to absorb value reductions when they happen.

-Diverse investments: TRS maintains a highly-diversified investment portfolio set up to mitigate sharp drops in the value of the stock market or any other segment of the economy.
+TRS maintains a highly-diversified investment portfolio set up to mitigate sharp drops in the value of the stock market or any other segment of the economy.
 In other words, not all of the eggs are in one basket.